Access control control procedure

 Multi factor authentication

-Under certain conditions, the University requires the use of a second factor such as a mobile phone app to provide an authentication token (known as multi-factor authentication or MFA).
+The University requires the use of a second factor such as a mobile phone app to provide an authentication token (known as multi-factor authentication or MFA).
 This is designed to prevent stolen credentials being reused to access University systems and data.

 This tiered approach to system access broadly reflects the classification of the information stored in those systems.
 The University reserves the right to increase the security controls required to access certain systems based on ongoing risk assessments.